winston0410/freedom-editor/CONTRIBUTING.md

 - **Make sure you are using the latest version of Freedom Editor**

 - **Determine [which repository the problem should be reported in](https://github.com/winston0410/awesome-freedom-editor)**.
-Try not to load some plugins or blocks, and see if the issue is still there to determine if plugin, block or the core of Freedom Editor is the cause for any error.
+Try not to load some controllers or blocks, and see if the issue is still there to determine if controller, block or the core of Freedom Editor is the cause for any error.

 - Search and see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.